-In the northern hemisphere dead bears were treated with as much respect as dead humans.
-In Siberia “an entire bear skeleton was carefully buried or, as done by many Native American Indians as well, carefully placed on a platform or in a tree.”
-We saw a similar ritual in the story of the Bear Man where he lays leaves over the bear’s blood so that the bear might be born once more.
+In the northern hemisphere, dead bears were treated with as much respect as dead humans.
+In Siberia, “an entire bear skeleton was carefully buried or, as done by many Native American Indians as well, carefully placed on a platform, or in a tree.”
+We saw a similar ritual in the story of the Bear Man, where he lays leaves over the bear”s blood, so that the bear might be born once more.

 Ritual is found at the heart of all shamanic practice.
 It is here that time and place become sacred.
-Two examples of this are the hours taken before a sweat lodge to prepare the fire and stones, as well as the mind and body for what it is about to endure.
-In the Amazon a special diet is eaten in the weeks leading up to an Ayahuasca ceremony for many of the same reasons.
+Two examples of this are the hours taken before a sweat lodge, to prepare the fire and stones, as well as the mind and body, for what it is about to endure.
+In the Amazon a special diet is eaten in the weeks leading up to an Ayahuasca ceremony, for many of the same reasons.

 An example of this may also be found during the 1960s, where psychedelics were taken without understanding, without ritual, intent and, most often, in the wrong setting.

 Ritual brings depth and understanding.
-Indigenous wisdom contains thousands of years of spiritual wisdom and healing that has become lost to most of us.
+Indigenous wisdom contains thousands of years of spiritual wisdom and healing, that has become lost to most of us.
 We have forgotten, or perhaps never known, what it feels like to be tied to something greater than we are.

-Ritual is able to do this.
-It is a powerful thing that connects us to our ancestors, and draws an invisible golden circle inside the chaos of life.
+Ritual is able to do this for us.
+It is a powerful thing, that connects us to our ancestors, and draws an invisible, golden circle inside the chaos of life.
 It is in this space where wondrous medicine is found.
-Where connection, is hopefully felt.
+Where connection, is, with hope, felt.

-Joseph Campbell wrote of ritual as being an: “enactment of a myth.
-And, by participating in the ritual, you are participating in the myth.
-And since myth is a projection of the depth wisdom of the psyche, by participating in a ritual, participating in the myth, you are being, as it were, put in accord with that wisdom, which is the wisdom that is inherent within you anyhow.
-Your consciousness is being re-minded of the wisdom of your own life.
+Joseph Campbell wrote of ritual as being an: “enactment of a myth and, by participating in the ritual, you are participating in the myth.
+Since myth is a projection of the depth wisdom of the psyche, by participating in a ritual, participating in the myth, you are being, as it were, put in accord with that wisdom, which is the wisdom that is inherent within you anyhow.
+Your consciousness is being reminded of the wisdom of your own life.
 I think ritual is terribly important.”

 Part V

-Separation, ordeal and acceptance.
+Separation, ordeal, and acceptance.

 Though I am old with wandering